 Grandparents should never underestimate how truly special there are in the life of a grandchild.
 They give the unconditional love and acceptance that nobody else does.
 They have the time, patience, and wisdom that moms and dads often lack.
 They can teach so much and add lots of fun and laughter.

 Celebrity marriages come and go so it's impressive when a famous husband and wife make theirs last.
 From Beyoncé and Jay-Z to Neil Patrick Harris and David Burtka to Kelly Clarkson and Brandon Blackstock, find out the secrets to their lasting and loving relationships.

 If you start every sentence with "look," offer to "educate" someone, describe anything and everything as "amazing," and use "literally" when you mean "figuratively," you're getting under people's skin, but they're too polite to mention it.
 Find out what ubiquitous words are most annoying and why.

-If you switched roles with mom or dad, becoming the caretaker in the relationship, you were a parentified child.
-Today, as an adult, you may be depressed, angry, and resentful because of it.
+If you switched roles with your mom or dad, becoming the caretaker in the relationship, you were a parentified child.
+Because of it, you may be depressed, angry, and resentful now as an adult.

 If you're constantly battling your weight and obsessing about food, the solution involves something other than dieting and exercising.
 It takes loving yourself and embracing life, not hiding from it.

 A mother and teacher explains five of the biggest and most common mistakes parents make with their kids.
 If you're not putting your marriage first, becoming too emotionally enmeshed with your child, or not letting your kids fail, you're going down the wrong path.
 But it's not too late to change!

 As the daughter of an emotionally absent mother, I struggled to trust other women.
 I worried about being vulnerable and opening up to them, fearing they would deny my feelings just like my mom always had.
 These 10 strategies helped me overcome my worries and build strong female friendships.